 MapAdd, rather than retrieving the entire document, modifying it locally, and then saving it back to the server.

-Efficiency: Data structure operations do not transfer the entire document across the network.
-Only the relevant data is exchanged between client and server, allowing for less network overhead and lower latency.
+Efficiency: Data structure operations don’t transfer the entire document across the network.
+Only the relevant data is exchanged between client and server, allowing for less network overhead and shorter latency.